 Treatment depends on factors like your age, menstrual status, characteristics of the cyst and your symptoms.

-If you have a functional cyst, your doctor may prescribe birth control pills.
-While taking birth control pills will not make the cyst that you have go away, the pills can help prevent further cysts from forming.
+Your doctor may prescribe birth control pills if you have a functional cyst.
+Birth control pills won't make the cyst go away, but they can help prevent further cysts from forming.

-Laparoscopic surgery (minimally invasive approach) may be recommended to remove a cyst if it:
+Your doctor may perform laparoscopic surgery (minimally invasive approach) to remove a cyst if it: